Pure-Storage-Solutions/terraform-portworx-on-vmware/README.md

 14. Verify that the scheduling for master is disabled.
 As seen in the above example, the status of the master node should be **Ready,SchedulingDisabled**
 =======
-# Terraform-iac README

-Infrastructure as Code - Terraform to provision Kubernetes on public cloud environments

-Terraform-iac contains step by step guide to provision Kubernetes clusters on VMware using the terraform code (library) and shell scripts.

-This repo helps in creating the Kubernetes cluster with Portworx on VMware.

-## PreRequisites on the system running the terraform code.
-- install libffi-devel
-- install python3.8

-## Linux image
-The Linix template we use to build the VM should have authentication method updated to use.
-If we are using ssh key based authentication, ssh private key should be saved on the system we execute terraform and export the path.
-If we have saved the ssh key as  'ansible.key' under home directory.
->>>>>>> 7240343368dce51c6cae32ba050f62e88549fe58

-- export ANSIBLE_HOST_KEY_CHECKING=False
-- export ANSIBLE_PRIVATE_KEY_FILE=~/ansible.key

 15. Verify that Portworx is operational.